CionnRatz/al-folio-website/_pages/about.md

-I took an unusual career path: after a PhD in Information Engineering form the [University of Trieste](http://www.units.it/en){:target="\_blank"}, under the guidance of [Prof. Thomas Parisini](https://www.imperial.ac.uk/people/t.parisini) (Imperial College London and Univ. of Trieste) and of [Prof. Marios Polycarpou](https://www.kios.ucy.ac.cy/people/kios-faculty/7-marios-polycarpou.html) (Univ. of Cyprus)
+I took an unusual career path: after a PhD in Information Engineering from the [University of Trieste](http://www.units.it/en){:target="\_blank"}, under the guidance of [Prof. Thomas Parisini](https://www.imperial.ac.uk/people/t.parisini) (Imperial College London and Univ. of Trieste) and of [Prof. Marios Polycarpou](https://www.kios.ucy.ac.cy/people/kios-faculty/7-marios-polycarpou.html) (Univ. of Cyprus)
 , I spent 7 years in industrial R&D at [Danieli Automation](https://www.dca.it/en){:target="\_blank"}.
 There I specialized in instrumentation and automation solutions for process control in the steelmaking sector, at researcher and executive manager level.
 After that I joined DCSC as a Postdoc in the group of Prof. Robert Babuska, and later as an Asst.
 Prof. in the group of Prof. Jan-Willem van Wingerden.

 <!-- - Acknowledge support from funding -->